-Funded in part by donor gifts, RAD Language Fellowships extend the benefits offered by federally funded Foreign Language and Areas Studies (FLAS) Fellowships, which at Cornell support U.S. citizens and permanent residents studying South Asian and Southeast Asian languages.
+Supported by a gift from Mark E. Hansen ’79, RAD Language Fellowships extend the benefits offered by federally funded Foreign Language and Areas Studies (FLAS) Fellowships, which at Cornell support U.S. citizens and permanent residents studying South Asian and Southeast Asian languages.
 All Cornell graduate and undergraduate students are eligible for RAD fellowships.

 The fellowships support intensive summer study of “rare and distinctive” modern languages offered at Cornell.
 Of the more than 50 languages taught at Cornell, nearly two dozen qualify as among the world’s least commonly taught, including Zulu, Finnish, Yiddish, Sinhala, Tibetan and Burmese.
 Students are invited to apply now for a RAD fellowship, offering a stipend of $3,500 and allowance for fees and tuition up to $5,000, for study in summer 2024.
 The deadline is Feb.
 21.

 “Language is essential to understanding people and, through them, the politics and history of places they have made what they are,” said Cayton, whose work centers on East-Central Europe.
 Her dissertation grapples with the effects of Russia’s invasion of Ukraine on politics in the region, including how preexisting civil society-party networks affect aid to Ukrainian refugees.